College Resources

 Summer Research Opportunity Program (SROP):

-Summer Research Opportunity Program (SROP) is a program that targets undergraduate students work on research projects on a graduate level.
+The Summer Research Opportunity Program (SROP) is a program that targets undergraduate students to work on research projects at a graduate level.
 Many colleges all over the country now offer SROP.
-Each and every single college has their own rules and regulations.
-SROP will be anywhere from 8 to 10 weeks where students will be required to stay on a college campus.
-Students can apply online, but before applying, students should talk to their advisor.
-If any questions or concerns please feel free to contact the Registration Office, registration@smsu.edu or AOS/ODI office, Jay.Lee@SMSU.edu.
+Each college has its own rules and regulations.
+SROP will last anywhere from 8 to 10 weeks, during which students will be required to stay on a college campus.
+Students can apply online, but before doing so, they should consult with their advisor.
+If you have any questions or concerns, please do not hesitate to contact the Registration Office at registration@smsu.edu or the AOS/ODI office at Jay.Lee@SMSU.edu.

 Greetings,

-We’re looking for college students of color—at least in their second year—to apply for a paid internship with the 2017 Minnesota Capitol Pathways Internship program administered by the Citizens League.
-Learn more about the program and access the online application here: https://citizensleague.org/projects/minnesota-capitol-pathways/
+We’re seeking college students of color, preferably in their second year, to apply for a paid internship with the Minnesota Capitol Pathways Internship program, administered by the Citizens League.
+Learn more about the program and access the online application here:

 Deadline from September 30 to October 16